YikaiQian/SEP-Mobile_Event_App/README.md

 So, I will keep update and improve this project on this repo.

+## Currently Working On
+Welcome for advice or feedback on this project.
+Leave message in the repo or reach out to me by other means.
+- UI design
+- Comments
+- Web server API and Admins side

+## Update History
+- UI update: 7.20
+  - Redesign the UI of 'general event info' page using `NestedScrollView`.
+  Contents of event info are added to the fragment programmatically since the number of weeks and the number of sessions per week is not fixed.
+  - Customize the Color Theme: Material design palette
+  - Add Snackbar messages to improve user experience

 ## About the project
 This project is focused on the functionality and architecture and.
 The app UI is more or less primitive which will be improved next.